For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Painfully inverted with John McClane in Die Hard.
 He even tries the terrorist's on but they don't fit.

 The Avengers and Iron Man 3: After Pepper Potts starts a relationship with Tony, she's often seen being barefoot once they start living together.
 Along with her more casual clothes, it's a sign of how they're able to relax around each other.
+(The practical reason for this is that Gwenyth Paltrow is several inches taller than Robert Downey Jr. and the filmmakers will take what they can get to keep them in frame together)

 In It Could Happen To You, Judy Holliday's character absent-mindedly kicked off her shoes whenever she had to do some serious thinking.

 The Million Dollar Hotel has an eccentric prostitute named Eloise (portrayed by Milla Jovovich).
-This fact has been lampshaded in the movie at least once, brought up with the help of Feet First Introduction, and strengthen with that even after Eloise gets a white dress, she leaves her new high-heeled shoes in the bar, continuing her barefoot life.
+This fact has been lampshaded in the movie at least once, brought up with the help of Feet-First Introduction, and strengthen with that even after Eloise gets a white dress, she leaves her new high-heeled shoes in the bar, continuing her barefoot life.

 Miranda (played by Felicity Huffman) in the 2010 version of Shakespeare's The Tempest.
 Many modern productions of the play itself also have Miranda barefoot from beginning to end.